Let us your online driving test experts show you how to pass your theory test the first time.

-You must pass theory test and the hazard perception test before you can apply for your UK practical driving test.
-So passing your theory test in good time will mean that you don’t need to delay your driving test just because you have not passed your theory test yet.
+You must pass the UK theory and hazard perception tests before you can apply for your UK practical driving test.
+So passing your theory test in good time will mean that you can apply for your practical driving test when you are ready.
+Rather than needing to delay applying because you have not passed the theory test.

-A question often asked is should the learner driver take and pass theory test prior to starting driving lessons?
-Well this depends on a number of factors, such as whether you will be learning over a period of time or taking an intensive driving course.
-Ideally i would suggest starting driving lessons and then take and with our help and advice pass your DSA theory test.
+A question we are often asked is should the learner driver take and pass theory test prior to starting driving lessons?
+Well, this depends on a number of factors, such as whether you will be learning over a period of time or taking an intensive driving course.
+Ideally, I would suggest starting driving lessons and then take and with our help and advice pass your DVSA theory test.
 By revising for your theory test while taking lessons you will be better able to understand many of the subjects.
 The result is you will be more likely to pass your theory test first time.

 The Theory Test Explained.

-The theory test is designed to test the learners knowledge across a variety of driving related topics.
-The theory test comprises 50 multiple choice questions and you must achieve a pass mark of 43 or above, within the 57 minutes available for you to complete and hopefully pass theory test.
+The UK theory test is designed to test the learner’s knowledge across a variety of driving-related topics.
+The theory test comprises 50 multiple choice questions and you must achieve a pass mark of 43 or above, within the 57 minutes available for you to complete and hopefully, pass the theory test.

-There are 14 topics that the test questions are taken from these are: Alertness, Attitude, Documents, Hazard awareness, Incidents, Motorway rules, Other types of vehicle, Road and traffic signs, Rules of the road, Safety and you vehicle, Safety margins, Vehicle handling, Vehicle loading, Vulnerable road users.
-In total there are around 1000 questions.
+There are 14 topics that the test questions are taken from these are Alertness, Attitude, Documents, Hazard awareness, Incidents, Motorway rules, Other types of vehicle, road and traffic signs, Rules of the road, Safety and your vehicle, Safety margins, Vehicle handling, Vehicle loading, Vulnerable road users.
+In total, there are around 1000 questions.

 There is a good mix of questions including facts and figures, plus more common sense questions and photos/pictures of different situations or signs etc.

 If you study using the excellent products below you should have no problems.